coolprogramme1/recursive-traversal-in-tree/README.md

 # linkedlistcode
-code is use to solve problem in linkedlist import java.io.*;
+//code is use to solve problem in linkedlist import java.io.*;
 import java.util.*;